DecisionRecords/rust-decision-records/README.md

 <!--
 ## Running the script

-You are expected to run `node decision-record.js init` to create a directory structure, then `node decision-record.js new Decision to use foo` which will create a file called `doc/decision_records/0001-decision-to-use-foo.md` which produces a specific template.
-You may choose to then run `node decision-record.js new --supersede 1 Decision to use bar instead of foo` which will create the file `doc/decision_records/0002-decision-to-use-bar-instead-of-foo.md` which has a link showing that this record supersedes the previous record.
+You are expected to run `decision-record init` to create a directory structure, then `decision-record new Decision to use foo` which will create a file called `doc/decision_records/0001-decision-to-use-foo.md` which produces a specific template.
+You may choose to then run `decision-record new --supersede 1 Decision to use bar instead of foo` which will create the file `doc/decision_records/0002-decision-to-use-bar-instead-of-foo.md` which has a link showing that this record supersedes the previous record.